-The following recommendations are for persons who have had adverse vision effects after being hit in the eye by a laser beam, such as from a laser pointer, laser pen or laser light show.
+The information on this page is for persons who have had adverse vision effects after being hit in the eye by a laser beam, such as from a laser pointer, laser pen or laser light show.
 For pilots, please also see the page ”How to reduce incidents: For pilots”, which lists what you should do during and after a laser illumination.

 Note that before going to a doctor, you may want to call police or relevant authorities if the incident was serious or poses a threat to others.
 For more information, see the “To report an incident” page.